New name: H.C. Starck Tantalum & Niobium becomes TANIOBIS

 Many of us will carry TANIOBIS products along with us or even work with them in the future.
 Effective as of July 1, 2020, H.C.
 Starck Tantalum & Niobium (Ta&Nb) will do business under the TANIOBIS brand.
 A subsidiary of JX Nippon Mining & Metals, TANIOBIS produces high-quality materials, powders, and alloys based on tantalum and niobium.
 The branches and production sites in Germany (Goslar, Laufenburg), Japan (Tokyo, Mito), Thailand (Map Ta Phut) and the U.S. (Needham, MA) will continue to operate.
 Core applications for H.C.
 Starck Ta&Nb powders include additive manufacturing.

 H.C.
-Starck Ta&Nb has 60 years of experience in manufacturing materials on the basis of tantalum (Ta) and niobium (Nb), which are both rare earths and refractory metals.
+Starck Ta&Nb has 60 years of experience in manufacturing materials on the basis of tantalum (Ta) and niobium (Nb), which are refractory metals.
 The company processes these ores into high-performance powders tailored precisely to customer needs.
 Since 2018, H.C.
 Starck Ta&Nb and its more than 660 employees have been a part of JX Nippon Mining & Metals, a Japanese company.
 The headquarters were relocated from Munich to Goslar on March 12 of this year.
 The new TANIOBIS brand will take effect on July 1, 2020.
 “Our new name is a combination of the two key raw materials used in our production operations, tantalum and niobium,” explains Masakazu Kanzaki, Vice Chairman & CEO at H.C.
 Starck Ta&Nb.
 “The characters ‘i’ and ‘s’ at the end stand for ‘innovative solutions’.
 That’s our personal promise of quality to our customers, underscoring the central role of innovation in our future approach.”

 From smartphones to dental implants